jundalisay/superbnetlify/content/en/research/descartes/world/chapter-11.md

 On the contrary, the quantity of air should have the force to make the stone fall downward.

 <!-- that quantity of  -->
-Thus, physical air is light when compared with the stone.
-But it is heavy when compared with the pure aether.
+Thus, that amount of planetary aethereal-air is 'light' when compared with the stone.
+- But it is heavy when compared with the stellar aethereal-air.
  <!-- matter of the heaven.  -->

-Thus, each part of terrestrial bodies is pressed toward `T`, not indifferently by the whole matter surrounding it, but only by a quantity of this matter exactly equal to the size of the part.
+Thus, each part of terrestrial bodies is pressed toward `T`.

+Each body is pushed differently by the surrounding air-aether according to the quantity of the air-aether exactly equal to the size of the part.

 That quantity, being underneath the part, can take its place in the case that the part falls.

+"Homogeneous" bodies are those of physical air and water.

 This is why:
-- among the parts of any single body designated "homogeneous" (such as among those of air or water), the lowest are not notably more pressed than the highest.
+- the pressure on the lowest of homogenous bodies is not notably more than the highest.
 - a man in very deep water does not feel it weigh on his back any more than if he were swimming right on top.[52]

+ In this way you can see that every part of terrestrial bodies is pressed towards , not indifferently by all the matter surrounding it but only by an amount of the matter exactly equal to the size of that part and which, being underneath the part, can take its place if that part moves 
+The Treatise on Light
+
+
+79 The image of the balance here is a revealing indication of the source of Descartes’ thinking about these mechanical issues: statics. down.
+T

 <!-- It might seem that  -->